 BY COLOR SCHEME:

-The logo of the Amigos de Guánica: a maroon "G" with a deep angled bottom corner, bordered in white and shadowed in black on a circle of light blue, bordered itself in maroon, white, and maroon again.
+The logo of the Amigos de Guánica: a maroon "G" with a deep angled bottom corner, bordered in white and shadowed in black on a circle of light blue gridded with lighter blue, bordered itself in maroon, white, and maroon again.

 Amigos